Chinese Masterpieces

 Incised Mirror Black Glazed Bowl

-This exceptionally refined Imperial Qianlong marked and period Mirror Black Glazed Bowl, dating from 1736 to 1795, features intricately incised architectural and landscape decorations, which are meticulously highlighted with gold.
+This exceptionally refined Imperial Qianlong-marked and period Mirror Black Glazed Bowl, dating from 1736 to 1795, features intricately incised architectural and landscape decorations, which are meticulously highlighted with gold.
 This piece represents the most outstanding example of its kind currently available on the open market.
 We encourage you to consult various auction catalogs and reference materials to identify any comparable black glazed items; it is likely you will find none that match this masterpiece.
 Each incised line is executed with remarkable precision, nearly as fine as a human hair.
 The true artistry of this bowl cannot be fully appreciated through photographs; it must be experienced in person to grasp the extraordinary skill and control required for its creation.
 The form of the bowl is exquisite, and one can observe the glaze delicately thinning at the rim, revealing the underlying white biscuit.
 Aspiring collectors should educate themselves on differentiating between quality pieces and exceptional masterpieces.
 A closer examination of many Qing Dynasty artifacts often reveals that they were crafted by less proficient artisans, resulting in a lack of balance, detail, and depth.
 Attention to detail, color balance, and shading is essential for appreciating these nuances.
 The Qianlong seal mark is aligned with the front of the bowl, a customary practice of the Qianlong period, which is widely acknowledged as the zenith of Chinese porcelain artistry.
 This bowl measures approximately 9 3/16 inches in diameter.

 (click image to enlarge)

-Contact me for Price
+Contact me for the Price

 Highly Uncommon Qing Dynasty Vase Featuring Islamic Influences: "Imperial Qianlong Mark and Period Famille Rose Landscape Hu Form